Purify Your Tests Episode IV: The Monoids Strike Back

 val result = service.fetchAndStore // 2

-result shouldBe List( // 3 "stored: enriched: data1", "stored: enriched: data2", "stored: enriched: data3")
+result shouldBe List( // 3 "stored: enriched: data1", "stored: enriched: data2", "stored: enriched: data3")- We initialize a new

-with our mocks (1). - We run
+UberJobwith our mocks (1). - We run

-result (2) - We assert that the
+fetchAndStoreproducing aList[String]result (2) - We assert that the

-contains the correct entries (3) - Each entry contains traces of going through all the steps in the flow: enrichment and storage.
+Listcontains the correct entries (3) - Each entry contains traces of going through all the steps in the flow: enrichment and storage.

-This test is once again a pure function15, taking inputs and producing deterministic outputs, thanks to the Monoid
+This test is once again a pure function15, taking inputs and producing deterministic outputs, thanks to the Monoid instance in the background that accumulates results for us16 17.

 The production code can still work just as before: